Motoko Fujishiro Huthwaite (1927-2020)

 From 1986 to 2002, she worked for Gale Research Company, a publishing firm in Detroit specializing in reference books for libraries.
 There, she worked as an editor on such publications as Something About the Author Autobiography Series, featuring the biographies of authors and illustrators of books for children and young adults.
 She retired from Gale in 2002 in order to return to Japan to participate in the 100th anniversary of The American School in Japan.

+Later in her life Ms Fujishiro Huthwaite became a member of the activist group “Raging Grannies”, a group of women all of grandmother age who work for peace and social justice causes.
+Maybe most famous for dressing in bright outfits and singing songs, Ms Huthwaite was an active participant, even penning some of the songs herself.
 An active and joyous woman, she stood as an example of the resiliency of the human spirit.
 Because she lived through some of the greatest horrors of the war between the United States and Japan, she remained a dauntless activist for peace.
 With a smile, she would often remark that, “War is Hell, but peace is wonderful.”

 Motoko died on May 4, in Westland, Michigan as another casualty in the global war against the novel coronavirus.
 She was ninety-two years old and the last living Monuments Woman.